Jeff Sessions Hopes to Escape His History of Racial Controversy at Confirmation Hearing

 There are still many who oppose to Sessions on civil rights grounds: the president of the NAACP and five others were arrested last week after staging a sit-in at Sessions’ Alabama office.
 But Republicans hope that Turner Jr.’s statement will take some of the teeth out of Democratic opposition on this point, with Sessions spokesperson Sarah Flores calling his letter “extremely important.”

-“I’m going to listen to the civil rights groups and the advocates and the activists, and I’m listening to Senator Sessions and his responses to the criticisms that have been made of him,” Blumenthal said of whether allegations of racial insensitivity would play a role in the hearings.
+“I’m going to listen to the civil rights groups and the advocates and the activists, and I’m listening to Senator Sessions and his responses to the criticisms that have been made of him,” Blumenthal, who co-sponsored a bill with Sessions in 2011 to help track fugitive sex offenders, said of whether allegations of racial insensitivity would play a role in the hearings.
 Durbin told reporters that he had given Sessions a copy of the book White Rage by Carol Anderson, about white Americans’ efforts to disenfranchise African Americans post-Civil War, at their meeting last week.

 One other crucial difference between the upcoming hearings and those in 1986, however, at least in context, is that this time Sessions will be facing a panel of his colleagues.
 “We’re very friendly,” Schumer said of his relationship with Sessions, although he joked that even their time in the gym together isn’t a safe space from partisanship.
 “We’re on the bikes next to each other oftentimes watching Morning Joe and making diametrically opposed comments about what’s going on,” Schumer said.